 If you’re staying in The Pinery and want to rent bikes, you can do so at The Pinery Park Store.

 Grand Bend’s beachfront concert stage is home to the Summer Sunset Sounds concert series each summer.
 If you are in town during a concert night, definitely swing by the stage (right by the lookout platform at the main beach) to enjoy the lively summer vibes of the music and crowd.

 Thanks to the generous donation of local business sponsors, the Summer Sunset Sounds concerts are completely free to the public.

 We happened to visit in 2021 during one of the summer concerts and have to say that enjoying live music while watching the spectacular sunset was such a treat and made our evening that much more memorable.

 Things to Do at Pinery Provincial Park

-Pinery Provincial Park (The Pinery) is Lambton County’s camping and wilderness gem.
-With a huge selection of camping sites (tent, group, RV, cabin and yurt), over 10 km of Lake Huron shoreline for swimming, 10 different hiking trails, an extensive bike path, fantastic cross-country ski trails, and a beautiful water channel, its easy to see why The Pinery is an incredibly popular destination all year around.
+With over 10 km of Lake Huron shoreline for swimming, 10 different hiking trails, an extensive bike path, fantastic cross-country ski trails, and a beautiful water channel, there are plenty of activities to do in The Pinery to keep you busy.

 We had the chance to tent camp at The Pinery over Labour Day weekend, and while it was certainly busy, we also had a good, quiet night’s sleep and felt no evidence of any possibly partying neighbours.